-Trump, Saudi crown prince, vow to stifle terror financing
+Trump, new Saudi crown prince vow to ease tension with Qatar

 - UW professor got it right on Trump.
 So why is he being ignored? | Danny Westneat

+Trump also sought to cast the anti-Qatar action led by the Saudis and the United Arab Emirates as the result of his trip last month to Riyadh, where he pressed leaders from dozens of Arab and Muslim governments, including Qatar’s emir, to combat extremism.

+Trump and Salman also discussed efforts to achieve peace between Israel and the Palestinians.
+Trump’s son-in-law and top adviser, Jared Kushner, was in Israel Wednesday for meetings with Israeli and Palestinian leaders in his attempt to revive long-dormant peace talks.

-Trump has been working to thaw the U.S.-Saudi relationship, which had setbacks under the Obama administration over its nuclear deal with Iran.
+Trump has been working to thaw the U.S.-Saudi relationship, which had setbacks under the Obama administration over its nuclear deal with Iran, something Trump has staunchly condemned.

+The kingdom was the first stop on Trump’s maiden overseas trip as president, making him the first U.S. president to make a Muslim country the destination of his first official trip.

+Mohammed bin Salman and Trump have already established a working rapport, the two men meeting in Washington earlier this year, and then again during Trump’s visit to Saudi Arabia last month.